DEFRA/aphw-ddi-events/README.md

 The output of this service is an entry or entries added to the Azure Table Storage tables following receipt of a valid event received from the Azure Service Bus subscription.

-Use the [AsyncAPI specification](docs/asyncapi.yaml) to obtain a test input and submit to the Azure Service Bus topic, `dangerous-dogs-index-events`.
+Use the [AsyncAPI specification](docs/asyncapi.yaml) to obtain a test input and submit to the Azure Service Bus topic, `aphw-ddi-events`.

 You can use the [Azure Storage Explorer](https://azure.microsoft.com/en-gb/features/storage-explorer/) to view the contents of the Azure Table Storage tables.